MSoftwaree/stability-box/README.md

 ## Construction

 The box consist of 16 green LEDs and 16 red LEDs.
-So there is a possibility to verify 16 different stabiltiy stations.
+So there is a possibility to verify 16 different stability stations.
 Every station have two LEDs: green - when everything is ok, red - when something went wrong.

-In the inside we can find the following elemnents:
+In the inside we can find the following elements:
 - **overcurrent switch** - to turn on/off the power
 - **24V DC power supply** - for SFAR devices
 - **5V DC power supply** - for RPI